jwdeveloper/TikTokLiveJava/collaboration.md

    - Mapping TikTok data to events at this point we have TikTok data inside protocol-buffer classes now we want to map it to TikTokLiveJava events.
-Why? because `protocol-buffer classes` might be changed at any point, but we want to keep library code structure keep consistent so for example  `WebcastGiftMessage` is mapped manually to `TikTokGiftEvent`
+Why? because `protocol-buffer classes` might be changed at any point, but we want to keep library code structure consistent so for example  `WebcastGiftMessage` is mapped to `TikTokGiftEvent`

    - trigger events
       when the events objects are done last step is to trigger then and that's it